Our Research Projects

-A prospective, multicenter and randomized comparison of the Hydrus TM to the IStent, in order to reduce intraocular pressure in what is known as primary open-angle glaucoma.
+A prospective, multicenter, randomized comparison of Hydrus TM versus IStent for reducing intraocular pressure in primary open-angle glaucoma.

-Compare the new Hydrus implant to the iStent 's capacity (the standard implant) to reduce the pressure in the eye.
+Compare the new Hydrus implant to the ability of the IStent (the standard implant) to reduce the pressure in your eye.

-A randomized, prospective, and multi-center trial comparing the safety and efficiency of the Hydrus implant, meant to reduce intraocular pressure in patients with glaucoma or undergoing cataract surgery.
+A randomized, prospective, multicenter, comparative trial to assess the safety and efficacy of the Hydrus implant in lowering intraocular pressure in patients with glaucoma undergoing cataract surgery.

-The goal of this study is to determine if the Hydrus IVANTIS implant can be implanted safely in the eye and reduce pressure following cataract removal and an intraocular lens (IOL) has been implanted in the eye.
+To determine if a study device, the Hydrus IVANTIS implant, can be safely implanted in your eye and if it can reduce the pressure in your eye after cataract removal and an intraocular lens (IOL) has been implanted in your eye.

-The goal of this study is to compare the safety of ophthalmic solution AR13324 at 0.02% with that of an ophthalmic solution of 0.5% timolol maleate, available on the market to lower intraocular pressure in patients with glaucoma or ocular hypertension (increased ocular pressure).
+To compare the safety of AR13324 ophthalmic solution 0.02% with that of a commercially available timolol maleate ophthalmic solution 0.5% for lowering intraocular pressure in patients with glaucoma or ocular hypertension (increased eye pressure).

-Efficiency and safety of sustained-release Bimatoprost in patients affected by open-angle glaucoma or ocular hypertension.
+Efficacy and safety of extended-release bimatoprost in patients with open-angle glaucoma or ocular hypertension.

-The purpose of this study was to examine the safety (safety of use) and effectiveness of two different amounts (10 μg and 15 μg) of sustained-release Bimatoprost, compared to eye drops containing Timolol at 0.5% to reduce ocular pressure in patients with glaucoma or high ocular pressure.
-0.5% Timolol is an approved drug for lowering ocular pressure.
-Bimatoprost SR is a very small implant, which is biodegradable (dissolves naturally in the body) and contains Bimatoprost.
-The sustained release Bimatoprost is placed inside a chamber of the eye (between the cornea [the transparent part of the eye] and the iris [the coloured part of the eye]).
+To examine the safety (safety) and effectiveness of two different amounts of extended-release bimatoprost compared to treatment with eye drops containing 0.5% timolol in reducing eye pressure in patients with glaucoma or high eye pressure.
+Timolol 0.5% is an approved medication for lowering eye pressure.
+Sustained-release bimatoprost is a very small implant that is biodegradable and contains bimatoprost.
+Bimatoprost extended release is placed inside a chamber of the eye.

-Additive effect of the therapeutic combination of fixed-dose 1% brinzolamide and 0.2% brimonidine, administered twice daily as an adjunct to a prostaglandin analogue.
+Additive effect of combination therapy of brinzolamide 1% and brimonidine 0.2% fixed dose given twice daily as add-on therapy to a prostaglandin analogue.

-Demonstrate the ability of a fixed-dose SIMBRINZA combination therapy to reduce intraocular pressure in study participants also treated with a prostaglandin analogue such as TRAVATAN 0.004%, LUMIGAN® 0.01%, or XALATAN® 0.005%, relatively to the effect and capacity of treatment with a prostaglandin analogue used alone to reduce intraocular pressure.
+To demonstrate the ability of a fixed-dose SIMBRINZA™ combination therapy to reduce intraocular pressure in research participants also treated with a prostaglandin analogue such as TRAVATAN® 0.004%, LUMIGAN® 0.01%, or XALATAN® 0.005% compared the effect and ability of prostaglandin analogue therapy used alone to reduce intraocular pressure.